 The right to a fair and speedy hearing

 Injured worker appeals and wait times have greatly increased with the rise in claims denials that followed changes in benefit policies and decisionmaking practice.
-Changes to the appeals process at the Board have added complexity, stress and delays, resulting in a 2012 Appeals Modernization consultation and the current 2023 new Pre-hearing Process consultation.
+Changes to the appeals process at the Board have added complexity, stress and delays, as clearly shown in a 2012 Appeals Modernization consultation and the current 2023 new Pre-hearing Process consultation.

-The recently released WSIB Operational Review report (2020) confirmed the appeals process can be slow and complicated and that the delay between filing a claim with the Board and achieving a hearing at the Tribunal can create a real financial challenge for injured worker.
-How the Report’s recommendations on streamlining the appeals process will be implemented and impact timeliness and fairness is yet to be seen.
+The WSIB Operational Review report (2020) confirmed that the appeals process can be slow and complicated, and that the delay between filing a claim with the Board and achieving a hearing at the Tribunal can create a real financial challenge for injured worker.
+Recommendations of the Board’s subsequent 2022 KPMG Value for Money Audit of the Dispute Resolution and Appeals Process , in particular drastic reductions in time limits to appeal, if implemented would further reduce fairness in the system.

 The current appeal structure